Defined Benefit (DB) pension policy changes

 • The government is planning to amend the statutory rules that must be met before surplus can be returned to an employer from an ongoing DB scheme to make these more flexible.
 It is also considering making changes to make it easier to make payments out of surplus to members

-• Significantly, the government has said it is “minded” to reduce the funding level an ongoing scheme must meet, before surplus can be repaid, from buy-out to low dependency.
+• Significantly, the government is proposing to reduce the funding level an ongoing scheme must meet, before surplus can be repaid, from buy-out to low dependency.
 This will potentially open the door for more schemes to make payments to employers out of surplus assets.
 Importantly, any repayment will still require trustee agreement and actuarial sign-off

 • To facilitate repayment of surplus, the government is planning to: